AnticOwl/anticowl.github.io/_posts/2024-11-13-Batman-Arkham-Asylum.md

 Now that you are in game and you want to take a shot, do the following.

-* Press `Menu` on your controller or `Esc` on your keyborad to pause the game
+* Press `Menu` on your controller or `Esc` on your keyboard to pause the game
 * Press `Numpad .` (or `F3` if the launcher is intalled) to disable the HUD
 * Frame your shot with the keys from the table
-* Take your shot.
+* Take your shot
 * Enable the HUD back and press `Esc` to resume the game

-What if I want to use the main menu filter for some artie shot? <br />
+What if I want to use the main menu filter for some arty shot? <br />
 <br />
 Pretty simple.
 Once you are in free camera mode (see the point above), press `0` to increase or `9` to decrease the filter effect.<br />
 Fine tune if needed while holding `CTRL`.
 Example below with filter power at 0 and half.